Powerlearnproject/se-day1-assignment-jadiel-bett/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 - Waterfall methodology involves a sequential approach with distinct phases flowing downwards like a waterfall, whereas Agile methodology implores an iterative and incremental approach focused on flexibility, collaboration and responding to change.
 - Waterfall is better suited for projects that must meet strict regulations and require deliverables for each phase before proceeding to the next.
-Agile however is suited for fast moving teams experimenting with direction and don't necessarily know the final project will look like.
+Agile however is suited for fast moving teams experimenting with direction and don't necessarily know how the final project will look like.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.